-Using Steam on Ubuntu?
-You may need to change distribution to be able to run the application.
-A developer has announced that Steam will not officially support the or future releases.
+Are you using Steam on Ubuntu?
+You may need to change distribution to run the application.
+A developer has announced that Steam will not officially support Ubuntu 19.10 or future releases.

 Ubuntu-based Linux distributions will also be affected.

-This will happen because Canonical announced its plans for leaving packages and libraries of from Ubuntu 19.10.
-For those who don't know, these packages allow 32-bit software to run on 64-bit versions of Ubuntu.
+This will happen because Canonical announced its plans to exit 32-bit packages and libraries from Ubuntu 19.10.
+For those unfamiliar, these packages allow 32-bit software to run on 64-bit versions of Ubuntu.

 While most Linux applications will not be a problem, Canonical's move will deal a huge blow to Valve's Steam.

-A lot a Linux on Steam are only available in 32-bit format – they work on 64-bit Linux distributions, but using only the 32-bit libraries.
+Many Linux games on Steam are only available in 32-bit format - they work on 64-bit Linux distributions, but using only 32-bit libraries.

 As Phoronix recently pointed out, this will also affect the level of compatibility with Wine that allows Windows software to run on Linux, as it will no longer be able to run 32-bit Windows software.